 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-1. Identify and describe historical influences on contemporary design practice
+- Identify historical influences on contemporary design practice

-2. Evaluate the main ideas, motivations and social context of design movements
+- Evaluate the main ideas, motivations and social context of historic design movements

 |Band||CSP Student Contribution||Field of Education|